AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/database-dashboard.md

 >[!NOTE]
 >
+>* The Database Dashboard is automatically updated every 24-32 hours.
+You can perform a manual update at any time by clicking the "last updated" text on the right side of the screen.
+>
->Each workspace has its own Database Dashboard.
+>* Each workspace has its own Database Dashboard.

 To get there, select **[!UICONTROL Database]** from your My Marketo.